secure and ethical business operations

 All these requirements can feel exhaustive and overwhelming.
 As you grasp these standards, you’ll find that handling these requirements isn’t as overwhelming as you might think.
 At Trava, we want to help you navigate all the nuances of SaaS compliance.
 This guide helps you understand SaaS compliance requirements.
 Find helpful resources and learn how to integrate these requirements confidently.

-What is Compliance, and Why is it Important?
+What Is Compliance, and Why Is it Important?

 As in any business, there are certain regulations and procedures that you must follow to have a secure business that can meet predetermined standards of data protection and security.
 The regulations may look slightly different depending on your specific industry and location.
 For instance, medical software, such as that used for telehealth, requires a different level of compliance with regulations like the Health Insurance Portability and Accountability Act of 1996 (HIPAA), which creates stricter requirements around private medical data.